grammyjs/website/site/docs/plugins/chat-members.md

 });
 ```

-### Hydrate Chat Member
+### Hydrating Chat Member Objects

-You can further improve your development experience by using the hydration API transformer.
+You can further improve your development experience by using the hydration [API transformer](../advanced/transformers).
 This transformer will apply to calls to `getChatMember` and `getChatAdministrators`, adding a convenient `is` method to the returned `ChatMember` objects.

 ```ts